rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 ## Conclusions, Thoughts

 It is possible to implement instances that do a decent error management but it feels like this is accomplished despite of the `Alternative` typeclass definition and its laws.
 To answer my title: IMO `Alternative` is a wrong abstraction for managing computational failures.

+The more I program in Haskell the more I view Functional Programming as a branch of applied mathematics.
+Criticizing mathematical abstractions does not make much sense.
+Criticism of how well an abstraction fits is application if a fair game.

 Why errors are being overlooked?
 I assembled a possible list when writing about the [_add_blank_target Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#why-maybe-is-overused-possible-explanations) and that list seems to translate well to the alternative typeclass.
 For example,  code using `<|>` is very terse, something with a stronger error semantics will most likely be more verbose; coding with `<|>` is simple, stronger error semantics will likely be more complex ...